hchiam/console-log-element/README.md

 - Use `clear()` to clear the output.
 - Submit `"x"` to hide the interface.
 - Hit the up arrow to use your previous command.
+- The input is a multiline textarea, so you can hit `Enter` to input multiple lines of code.
 - To submit, hit the "Send command" button, or `Shift+Enter` or `Ctrl+Enter`.
 - Click on the output to expand/collapse it.